-The best is kept for the return section to Allendale to see evidence of Isaac Holden’s inspirational presence.
-What is remarkable is that so much has survived over the last two hundred years.
-The tenement at Redheugh was Isaac’s birth place in Mohope.
-While only a short distance further is the stark profile of the tailings of the Keirsleywell Mine overlooked from the hostel.
-Where Isaac worked as an 8 year old child sorting ore and a few short years later joined his brother and father as a miner in a family partnership.
+The reminders of Isaac Holden life are much in evidence.
+Over the last two hundred years what is remarkable is that so much has survived.
+The small holding at Redheugh was Isaac’s birthplace in Mohope.
+While only a short distance further is the profile of the workings of the Keirsleywell Mine.
+This was where Isaac worked as an 8 year old sorting ore and then a few short years later he joined his brother and father as a lead miner in a family partnership at this mine.

-St. Mark’s Church, Ninebanks is where Isaac’s parents and his older brother Jonathan were buried.
-Just down the road is the restored hearse house (purpose built for the horse drawn hearse).
-This was sombre venture was his last having raised the necessary funds shortly before his own death in 1857.
-There is no missing the old school buildings, where he presented with pride his hearse to the waiting public at the same time as the official opening of the schools.
-Be sure to visit the hearse house where walkers can also to put their names’ in the visitors’ book.
+Both Isaac’s parents and his older brother Jonathan were buried at St. Mark’s Church, Ninebanks.
+A short distance up the road is the purpose-built hearse house now fully restored.
+This melancholy venture was his last with the funds raised before his own death in 1857.
+It was only the year before when he presented with pride the hearse on the grand occasion of the official opening of the schools at Ninebanks.
+Take the time to visit the hearse house and put your name in the visitors’ book.

-Isaac was lucky, for just when lead mining was at a low ebb in the 1830s, the market for tea was growing year on year.
-The success of the Holden enterprise probably owes more than a little to custom from the extended Holden family in the neighbourhood.
-Neither should it be underestimated the insatiable demand for tea from this staunchly Methodist community.
-Around Ninebanks alone where six temperance oriented Methodist chapels keen to promote tea with the quip, “the drink that cheers but does not inebriate”.
+Isaac was fortunate, for just when lead mining was at a low ebb in the 1830s, the market for tea was growing year on year.
+The success of the Holden enterprise probably owes more than a little to custom from the extended Holden friends and family in the neighbourhood.
+Neither should it be underestimated the insatiable demand for tea in this staunchly Methodist community.
+Around Ninebanks alone were six temperance oriented Methodist chapels keen to indulge in “the drink that cheers but does not inebriate”.

 Accommodation and refreshments are available in Allendale

 Distance: 15km, 9.5 miles.
 Allow 4.5 hours

 Max height: 175m Min height: 348m Total Climb: 406m